 Just two years after it was launched, UKirk is helping reclaim the heritage of faith and service at colleges across the country.

-Jason Brian Santos to head PC(USA)’s collegiate ministries.
-New associate will work closely with UKirk network—has "heart for spiritual experience and journey" of college-aged young adults.
+Jason Brian Santos to head PC(USA)’s collegiate ministries— is working closely with UKirk network—has "heart for spiritual experience and journey" of college-aged young adults.

 New Worshiping Community reaches Citadel campus